-For a long time it seemed impossible to provide a universal drill because the development in the different types of drills had drifted too far apart.
-There were special drills for steel, other for stainless steel, which in turn would destroy wood drills.
-Or carbide-tipped masonry drill bits that do not 'bore', but hit the material like a chisel.
-A cumulative problem especially in the interior construction of houses: here often holes are drilled through various consecutive materials, such as exterior gypsum board, including sheet metal, wood or concrete.
+For a long time it seemed impossible to create a universal drill because the development of different drill types had drifted too far apart.
+There were special drills for steel, others for stainless steel (which in turn would destroy wood drills), or carbide-tipped masonry drill bits that do not 'drill' at all (do not bore) but break and crush the material like a chisel.
+A cumulative problem arose especially with the interior construction of houses: holes often had to be drilled through various consecutive materials, such as exterior gypsum board (plasterboard), including sheet metal, wood or concrete.
 At each hole, the mechanic had to then change the drill bit 1-2 times and then set different speeds on the machine for drilling the layers properly!
-Added to this was the problem that the specialized drill bits on contact with other alien material became quickly dull and useless.
-For example, bits on contact with stone dust.
+Added to this was the problem that the specialized drills quickly became dull and unusable when in contact with another, foreign material, e.g. metal drills in contact with stone dust.

-Then the attempt for a “universal drill“ or all purpose drill solution was to sharpen the very constant, but rather blunt hard metal plate in the head of a Stone drill so that it could also work in softer materials and also peel shavings out.
-This occurred only by grinding with diamond tools.
-The universal drill appeared!
-Soon it began its triumphant progress in the specialized markets.
+The approach for creating a “universal drill“ or all-purpose drill solution was to sharpen the very durable, but rather blunt hard metal (carbide) plate in the head of a stone drill so that it could also work in softer materials and peel out shavings/chips.
+This could only be done by grinding with diamond tools.
+The universal drill thus appeared!
+Soon it began its triumphant march into specialized markets.

-Not all all-purpose drills are the same, depending on granularity, composition and ground geometry of sintered carbide tip in the drill head.
-Wood, plastic and others all are drilled all alike, but some manufacturers shift the focus still on drilling with pinpoint accuracy in the hardest materials such as glass, tile, granite and metals.
-These drills are sensitive and then wear out faster when drilling in concrete and masonry.
-And percussion drilling is then also taboo.
-Other manufacturers prefer a long service life in continuous use in concrete and masonry, and these drills may then also work as an impact drill.
-When steel is to be drilled thicker than only in sheet thickness the Universal drill is at its limits, while brass, bronze, etc. represent no problem.
+Not all all-purpose drills are the same.
+They vary based on the granularity, composition, and grinding geometry (structure) of the sintered carbide tips in the drill head.
+Wood, plastic and others drill equally, but some manufacturers shift the focus to drilling with pinpoint accuracy in the hardest materials (glass, tile, granite and even metals).
+These drills are sensitive and then wear out faster when drilling into concrete and masonry.
+And percussion (impact/hammer) drilling is then also taboo.
+Other manufacturers prefer a long service life for continuous use in concrete and masonry, and these drills may then also work as percussion drills.
+If you want to drill into steel thicker than sheet-thickness, universal drills of all types reach their limit.
+Brass, bronze, etc.., however, are no problem.

-FassadenGrün offers a high-quality cassette UB 77777, whose Universal drill bits are recommended for use in all types of walls, including concrete, hardest stone and also for impact drilling.
-To maintain the suitability of the bit for precise drilling in glass, tile, or metal for as long as possible, it is recommended to use the bit only rarely for percussion drilling into masonry or hard walls.
-The diamond-ground cutting edges are then less worn, and you have a longer use and enjoyment of this product!
+FassadenGrün offers a high-quality cassette UB 77777; these universal drill bits are recommended for use in all types of walls, including concrete, hardest stone and also for impact/percussion drilling.
+To maintain the suitability of the bits for precise drilling in glass, tile, or metal for as long as possible, we recommend using the bits only rarely for percussion drilling in masonry or hard walls.
+The diamond-ground cutting edges will then maintain their sharpness, and the life of this product will last much longer!